-AUT’s finance department is already one of the leading departments in the region.
+AUT’s finance department is already one of the leading departments in the region and beyond.
 AUT was ranked in the top 200 universities in the world for accounting and finance in the 2011 QS World University Rankings® by subject.
-The QS World University Rankings® by subject are the first in the world to rank universities at the individual subject level.
-With a methodology tailored to fit each subject, the rankings are based on academic reputation, employer reputation and citations per paper.
+The QS World University Rankings® subject rankings is based on research, academic reputation and employer reputation.

-The department has 12 full time staff and several PhD students.
-The research contributions of the staff have been recognised at national and international conferences where they have been awarded eight best paper prizes since 2005.
-We provide first-rate research support and we have acquired various databases, such as Datastream, SIRCA, Compustat, OSIRIS and others.
+The department has 14 full-time research active staff and several PhD students.
+The staff publish continuously in top international academic journals and their research contributions have been recognised at national and international conferences where they have been awarded numerous best paper prizes.

 Examples of student research include: